ibm-cloud-docs/speech-to-text/audio-formats.md

   </tr>
 </table>

-**Important:** When you use cURL to make a speech recognition request with the HTTP interface, you must specify the audio format with the `Content-Type` header, specify `"Content-Type: application/octet-stream"`, or specify `"Content-Type:"`.
-If you omit the header entirely, cURL uses a default value of `application/x-www-form-urlencoded`.
+**Important:** When you use the `curl` command to make a speech recognition request with the HTTP interface, you must specify the audio format with the `Content-Type` header, specify `"Content-Type: application/octet-stream"`, or specify `"Content-Type:"`.
+If you omit the header entirely, `curl` uses a default value of `application/x-www-form-urlencoded`.

 ### audio/basic format
 {: #basic}